Brothers (1785 ship): Career

 In 1788–1789, James Jones, Thomas's owner, had nine enslaving vessels at sea or on the coast of Africa.
 He estimated that the Act reduced the number of captives his vessels were allowed to carry by a number equivalent to 23% of the pre-Act total.
 For Brothers, the estimate was a reduction of 84 captives, from 400 to 316, or 21%.
 Jones was using 190 tons as the basis for his estimate.
 For Brothers the cap would have been 334 at a burthen of 200 tons, or 336 at a burthen of 201 tons.

-3rd enslaving voyage (1789–1790): Captain David Williams sailed from Bristol on 22 July 1789.
+3rd voyage transporting enslaved people (1789–1790): Captain David Williams sailed from Bristol on 22 July 1789.
 Brothers arrived at Cape Coast Castle on 5 September, and acquired captives at New Calabar.
 She arrived at St Vincent on 1 February 1790 with 310 captives.
 She sailed for Bristol on 22 March and arrived there on 7 May.

 Brothers had left Bristol with 34 crew members.
 One man enlisted while she was on the African coast.
 She arrived at St Vincent with 24 crew members and discharged 11 there.
 She enlisted eight men before sailing.
 She returned to Bristol with 21 crew members.

 Dolben's Act also provided for bonuses for master and surgeon for low mortality among the captives carried.
 Masters received a bonus of £100 if the mortality rate was under 2%; the ship's surgeon received £50.
-For a mortality rate between two and three percent, the bonus was halved.
+For a mortality rate between two and three per cent, the bonus was halved.
 There was no bonus if mortality exceeded 3%.
 Dolben's Act apparently resulted in some reduction in the numbers of slaves carried per vessel, and possibly in mortality.

-4th enslaving voyage (1791): Captain Joseph Williams sailed from Bristol on 28 January 1791.
+4th voyage transporting enslaved people (1791): Captain Joseph Williams sailed from Bristol on 28 January 1791.
 Brothers passed Cape Coast Castle on 28 March and was reported at Bonny in April.
 She embarked 279 captives and arrived at Grenada on 7 August.
 By one account 54 captives died on the voyage, for a mortality rate of 19%.
 (Another report states that 50 died, for a mortality rate of 18%.)
 Brothers arrived back at Bristol on 27 October.

 Brothers had left Bristol with 29 crew members, and she had 26 when she arrived at Grenada.
 During the voyage home one crew member died.

-5th enslaving voyage (1791–1792): Captain Williams sailed from Bristol on 18 December 1791.
+5th voyage transporting enslaved people (1791–1792): Captain Williams sailed from Bristol on 18 December 1791.
 He began acquiring captives on 24 February 1792 at New Calabar.
 Brothers sailed from Africa on 18 May, having embarked 287 captives, and arrived at Kingston on 3 July with 253; this represented a 12% mortality rate.
 She sailed for Bristol on 2 August and arrived back there on 25 September.